narfman0/GDXWorld/README.md

 # Project setup/Cold Start

-Designed to be managed from eclipse, preferably in Fedora 16+ with the egit plugin, but should work under any environment.
-To run, navigate to GDXWorldEditor, right click, Run As, Java Application.
+Designed to be managed from eclipse, preferably in Fedora 22+ with the egit plugin, but should work under any gradle environment.

-Uses libGDX nightly from 10/5/2015
-Uses box2dlights 1.5-SNAPSHOT from 8/9/2015
+1. From "Gradle Tasks" right click root "GDXWorld" and click "Run Default Gradle Tasks"
+2. This will run the eclipse file generator, tests, create a build directory, and the enclosed lib against which you may link.
+Congrats!
+3. To run, navigate to GDXWorldEditor, right click, Run As, Java Application.

 Refer to LICENSE for (admittedly lacking) licensing information